freddygood/guacamole3/README.md

 Completing the task I used ansible-galaxy roles `geerlingguy.docker` and `geerlingguy.pip` and some scripts from the repo https://github.com/jenkinsci/docker

-All containers are started inside a vagrant virtual machine.
+All images are built by ansible and based on ubuntu xenial as the requirement was not to use pre-built image All containers are started inside a vagrant virtual machine.
 All jenkins data are consistent and are outside containers.
 Slaves are connected over SSH.